-I am an Assistant Professor at the Institute for Energy Studies (IES) and in the Department of Urban and Environmental Planning and Policy (UEPP) in the College of the Environment at Western Washington University (WWU).
+I am an Assistant Professor in the Institute for Energy Studies (IES) and the Department of Environmental Studies (ENVS) in the College of the Environment at Western Washington University (WWU).

 I have also been exploring audio as a form of art and a medium of knowledge production and public outreach.
 I recently co-produced an audio project, Homeward Bound, about how people’s relationship to home and access to shelter have changed during COVID-19 in Boulder, CO.